system-zero/system-zero/data/docs/la.md

     (this is at the early development)

-    The language wants to support a mechanism, where the current value, is the next first argument to a function, or the last result value.
+    The language wants to support a mechanism, where the current value, becomes the first argument to the next function, or the last result value.

     At this stage is capable to satisfy the following code: